saasquatch/mobile-sdk-objectivec-cocoapod/README.md

     })
 ```

 During your user's registration, you may want to look up a referral code they entered to check it's existance and get information about the associated reward.
 The call is very similar to `applyReferralCode` and returns the same reward information in `userInfo`.
 The tenant and referral code are the only required parameters, but if you make too many calls without a secret you may get a 401: Unauthorized response.
-For a complete description of the available fields, visit the (TODO: LINK REFERRAL SAASQUATCH DOCS)
+For a complete description of the available fields, visit the [SaaSquatch docs](http://docs.referralsaasquatch.com/api/methods/#open_apply_code "Referral SaaSquatch REST API reference").

 ```swift
 Saasquatch.lookupReferralCode("BOBTESTERSON", forTenant: tenant, withSecret: secret,